Underwriting: Insurance underwriting

-The underwriters may decline the risk, or may provide a quotation in which the premiums have been loaded (including the amount needed to generate a profit, in addition to covering expenses) or in which various exclusions have been stipulated, which restrict the circumstances under which a claim would be paid.
+Underwriters may choose to decline a risk, provide a quotation with adjusted premiums, or apply policy exclusions.
+Adjusted premiums typically include a loading factor, which accounts for administrative costs, expected claims, and a margin for profit.
+Policy exclusions, on the other hand, limit the circumstances under which claims can be made.
 Depending on the type of insurance product (line of business), insurance companies use automated underwriting systems to encode these rules, and reduce the amount of manual work in processing quotations and policy issuance.
 This is especially the case for certain simpler life or personal lines (auto, homeowners) insurance.
 Some insurance companies, however, rely on agents to underwrite for them.
 This arrangement allows an insurer to operate in a market closer to its clients without having to establish a physical presence.

 Two major categories of exclusion in insurance underwriting are moral hazard and correlated losses.
 With a moral hazard, the consequences of the customer's actions are insured, making the customer more likely to take costly actions.
 For example, bedbugs are typically excluded from homeowners' insurance to avoid paying for the consequence of recklessly bringing in a used mattress.
 Insured events are generally those outside the control of the customer, for example in life insurance, death by automobile accident is typically covered, but death by suicide is typically not covered.
 Correlated losses are those that can affect a large number of customers at the same time, thus potentially bankrupting the insurance company.
 This is why typical homeowner's policies cover damage from fire or falling trees (usually affecting an individual house), but not floods or earthquakes (which affect many houses at the same time).